north-road/slyr/docs/src/user_guide/tools.md

 - If you are still going to work alongside **ESRI** software, then the recommendation here is ***not*** to convert it.
-- If you are moving completely to **QGIS**, and just love the extra functionality that geopackages give you, then continue on with the data conversion.
+- If you are moving completely to **QGIS**, and just love the extra functionality that GeoPackages give you, then continue on with the data conversion.

 ### Convert File Geodatabase to GeoPackage